 I know XCODE pretty well, having used it regularly since 2010 at least.
 I have published games to TvOS, MacOS ( including with IAP which was difficult to accomplish between 2017 and 2021) and of course IOS.

 I know Shuriken pretty well.
 Generally, I purchase pre exiting particle assets and modify them to suit.

 I’ve managed to squeeze performance out of my games by obsessively hunting down performance improvement possibilities.
 These include rewriting code to be more efficient, reducing polygon use, and faking light/shadow.

 My games are also available in over 30 languages.
 This also includes country specific images in the app stores

 I originally started learning computer animation with Alias Wavefront explore, the precursor to Maya.

 I regularly use Maya to create assets for Unity.

 As seen in my short video “DIGGER” I was able to model an ancient steam shovel with polygonal modelling.
 This involved using the Maya MASH system to make animated tank tracks, and nCloth to make stretchy steel cables.
 This required a fair bit of caching.
 Also used the MASH system for natural tree distribution on a terrain.

-The animation of the human characters utilised both animation blending and regular skeletal animation.
+The animation of the human characters utilised both animation blending and regular skeletal/facial animation.

 As an artist, I was represented by Greenaway Gallery, one of the top private galleries in Australia.